kimjulian-gc/Block-Parsons/README.md

 Here is a list of things to do if we had another five weeks (in order of subjective importance):

-### • Implement Scamper interop and error interpretation.
+### • Implement error interpretation / extend Scamper interop capabilities.
 - Our vision for error interpretation was to generate human-readable errors based on actual Scamper errors.
 - This was inspired by [Rust's approach to helpful compiler errors](https://kobzol.github.io/rust/rustc/2025/05/16/evolution-of-rustc-errors.html).
 - Prior research is advised before doing error interpretation, in case someone has thought of this before.